E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Introduction

 \section{Introduction}

-Modern deep learning models require a vast amount of computational resources to effectively perform various tasks such as object detection \cite{szegedy2015going}, image classification \cite{he2016deep}, machine translation, \cite{vaswani2017attention} and text generation \cite{brown2020languagegpt3}.
-Deploying deep learning models to the edge, such as to mobile phones or the Internet of Things (IoT), thus becomes particularly challenging due to device computation and energy limitations \cite{respipe}.
-Moreover, the law of diminishing returns applies to the trade-off computation-performance trade-off \cite{bolukbasi}: The increase in a deep learning model's performance is often marginal as compared to the increase in the amount of computation.
+Modern deep learning models require a vast amount of computational resources to effectively perform various tasks such as object detection \cite{szegedy2015going}, image classification \cite{he2016deep}, machine translation \cite{vaswani2017attention} and text generation \cite{brown2020languagegpt3}.
+Deploying deep learning models to the edge, such as to mobile phones or the Internet of Things (IoT), thus becomes particularly challenging due to device computation and energy limitations \cite{respipe, li2021model}.
+Moreover, the law of diminishing returns applies to the computation-performance trade-off \cite{bolukbasi}: The increase in the performance of a deep learning model is often marginal as compared to the increase in the amount of computation.

 One of the primary reasons behind traditional deep learning models' high computation demand is their tunnel-like design.
 In fact, traditional models apply the same sequence of operations to any given input.
 However, in many real world datasets, certain inputs may consist of much simpler features as compared to other inputs \cite{bolukbasi}.
 In such a scenario, it becomes desirable to design more efficient architectures that can exploit the heterogeneous complexity of dataset members.
-This can be achieved by introducing additional exit points to the models \cite{panda2016cdl, branchynet, shallowdeep}.
+This can be achieved by introducing additional exit points to the models \cite{panda2016cdl, branchynet, shallowdeep, biasielli2020neural, zhou2020bert, xin2020deebert}.
 These exit points prevent simple inputs to traverse the entire network, reducing the computational cost of inference.